• Home /

 1. USDA Mortgage

-USDA mortgages are 100% mortgages for non-urban homes, including in suburban and rural neighborhoods.
-The U.S. Department of Agriculture backs USDA loans.
-They allow 100% financing and feature low fees, reduced mortgage insurance premiums, and mortgage rates below national averages.
+USDA mortgages are 100% mortgages for non-urban homes, including suburban and rural neighborhoods.
+The U.S. Department of Agriculture backs USDA loans, which allow 100% financing and feature low fees, reduced mortgage insurance premiums, and mortgage rates below national averages.

-USDA mortgages are available to all buyers in all professions – teachers, law enforcement, first responders, and everything else.
+USDA mortgages are available to all buyers in all professions – teachers, law enforcement, first responders, and others.

-Over ninety percent of the U.S. land mass is eligible for a USDA mortgage.
+Over ninety percent of U.S. land is eligible for a USDA mortgage.
 Use this interactive USDA Eligibility Map to find your home.

 2. VA Mortgage

-VA mortgages are 100% mortgages for active duty military; veterans of the Armed Forces, National Guard, and Reserves; and select spouses.
+VA mortgages are 100% mortgages for active duty military, veterans, National Guard, Reserves, and select spouses.

 The Department of Veterans Affairs backs VA loans and guarantees them against loss.
-The VA guaranty means lenders can offer VA mortgages at lower interest rates than other low- and no-downpayment loans.
+This guaranty allows lenders to offer VA mortgages at lower interest rates than other low- and no-down payment loans.

 Like HELPER Act mortgages, VA loans are exempt from monthly mortgage insurance.